Pianos

 strings on the left are so long that they cross over, on top of the

 middle and treble strings to save space.
-(Take another look at the photo up above.)
+(You can see that very clearly on the artwork here

 Since each note can have up to three strings, it turns out that